sal55/langs/Benchmarks.md

 * Do so without getting involved in the gritty details of processor intruction schedule.
 (However, one micro-benchmark is 30% slower with -opt than without!)
 * To reduce program size (it wasn't an original aim; but it is now)
 * To produce more respectable-looking code
+* To produce something that could be ported to my C compiler